A Schr\"odinger Equation for Evolutionary Dynamics: An Analogy to the Schr o dinger Equation

 where $\hat{p} = - i \hbar \nabla$ is the momentum operator and $\Psi(\vec{x},t) \propto b(\vec{x},t)$ represents the wavefunction of a single quantum mechanical particle of mass $m$ moving in our multi-dimensional landscape.
 The Hamiltonian operator $\hat{H}$ governs the behavior of this particle under the influence of the energy potential $V(S,\vec{x})$.
 From here on, we drop $\hbar$ and $m$ out of the analysis.

 While this analogy is not exact, as it assumes that success $S$ is unchanging, independent of distribution density $b(\vec{x},t)$, and therefore neglects the influence of the total population number on the potential energy function, it can still provide a powerful framework for understanding the dynamics of evolution.
 We demonstrate that by looking at the stationary state, where $b=b_\text{st}(\vec{x})$ is an unchanging spatial-function and thus $S=S_\text{st}$ is fixed.
-We now have an exact correspondence between Eq. \eqref{Schrodinger_Bloch_imaginary_time} and a time-independent Schr\"{o}dinger-Bloch equation associated with $E=0$ eigenstate:
+We now have an exact correspondence between Eq. \eqref{Schrodinger_Bloch_imaginary_time} and a time-independent Schr\"{o}dinger equation associated with $E=0$ eigenstate (also known as the stationary Schr\"{o}dinger equation):

-Here we obtain a powerful constraint -- the stationary population success $S_\text{st}$ must correspond to an energy potential $V(S_\text{st},\vec{x})$ that has a zero-eigenenery.
+Here we obtain a powerful constraint -- the stationary population success $S_\text{st}$ must correspond to an energy potential $V(S_\text{st},\vec{x})$ that has a zero-eigenenergy.
 Moreover, since the population density $b_\text{st}(\vec{x})$ is a non-negative physical field, its associated wavefunction $\Psi_\text{st}(\vec{x})$ should not change sign and cross zero anywhere on the entire landscape (one exception is at impenetrable boundaries, where the wave function is forced to vanish) \cite{van2007fundamental}.
 This further restriction implies that the wavefunction should also be the ground state of the energy potential $V(S_\text{st},\vec{x})$.
 Together, we require $V(S_\text{st},\vec{x})$ to be a potential energy function that possesses a ground-state with zero-energy, and $\Psi(\vec{x})$ must be the ground-state wavefunction $\Psi_{\Omega}(\vec{x})$.

-This kind of quantum mechanical analogy in biological phenomena has been discovered in other contexts as well.
-For instance, the very same Schr\"{o}dinger-Bloch equation we consider in our paper also emerges in bacterial chemotaxis \cite{rosen1983theoretical} as well, although only at a very special subset -- but experimentally has been observed in actual bacteria populations -- of the parameter space.
+This kind of quantum mechanical analogy in classical biological phenomena has been discovered in other contexts as well.
+For instance, the very same Schr\"{o}dinger equation we consider in our paper also emerges in bacterial chemotaxis \cite{rosen1983theoretical} as well, although only at a very special subset -- but experimentally has been observed in actual bacteria populations -- of the parameter space.

 Let us show how to utilize this convenient constraint in practice.
-Consider an inverse-quadratic maximum growth rate $R(x)$ peaked and centered around the optimal combinations of genetic traits which is chosen to be at $\vec{x}_{op} = 0$:
+Consider an inverse-quadratic maximum growth rate $R(x)$ peaked and centered around the optimal combinations of genetic traits which is chosen to be at $\vec{x}_{\text{op}} = 0$:

 It means the further away from the origin, the less fit an organism becomes.
 We call $\vert \vec{x} \vert <\lambda$ the {\it fit region} where $R>0$, and $\vert \vec{x} \vert >\lambda$ the {\it unfit region} where $R<0$ \cite{phan2021it}, as already shown in Fig. \ref{fig1}.
 Following Eq. \eqref{identification}, this fitness landscape corresponds to a simple harmonic oscillator potential energy $U_{\text{SHO}}(\vec{x})$ up to a shift $U_0$: